 Sacred Space of Many Uses

-In addition to twice-weekly Community Worship services, the chapel is a site for public lectures, musical concerts, liturgical dance, art exhibitions and chancel drama.
+In addition to twice-weekly Community Worship services, the chapel is utilized for public lectures, musical concerts, liturgical dance, art exhibitions and chancel drama.
 Its distinctive architecture and grace evoke a sacred space for ecumenical worship, ritual and meditation.
-Available for weddings, memorial services and other special events, the chapel is an intimate space for groups of 20–40 people and has a 200-seat capacity.

 Construction of the Bigelow Chapel was made possible by a generous initial gift from United alumna Mary Bigelow McMillan in honor of her parents, Charles H. and Allison Bigelow.